Airborne transmission: Overview

 Airborne diseases can be transmitted from one individual to another through the air.
 The pathogens transmitted may be any kind of microbe, and they may be spread in aerosols, dust or droplets.
 The aerosols might be generated from sources of infection such as the bodily secretions of an infected individual, or biological wastes.
 Infectious aerosols may stay suspended in air currents long enough to travel for considerable distances; sneezes, for example, can easily project infectious droplets for dozens of feet (ten or more meters).

 Airborne pathogens or allergens typically enter the body via the nose, throat, sinuses and lungs.
 Inhalation of these pathogens affects the respiratory system and can then spread to the rest of the body.
 Sinus congestion, coughing and sore throats are examples of inflammation of the upper respiratory airway.
 Air pollution plays a significant role in airborne diseases.
 Pollutants can influence lung function by increasing air way inflammation.

 Common infections that spread by airborne transmission include SARS-CoV-2; measles morbillivirus, chickenpox virus; Mycobacterium tuberculosis, influenza virus, enterovirus, norovirus and less commonly other species of coronavirus, adenovirus, and possibly respiratory syncytial virus.
 Some pathogens which have more than one mode of transmission are also anisotropic, meaning that their different modes of transmission can cause different kinds of diseases, with different levels of severity.
-Two examples are the bacterias Yersinia pestis (which causes plague) and Francisella tularensis (which causes tularaemia), which both can cause severe pneumonia, if transmitted via the airborne route through inhalation.
+Two examples are the bacteria Yersinia pestis (which causes plague) and Francisella tularensis (which causes tularaemia), which both can cause severe pneumonia, if transmitted via the airborne route through inhalation.

 Poor ventilation enhances transmission by allowing aerosols to spread undisturbed in an indoor space.
 Crowded rooms are more likely to contain an infected person.
 The longer a susceptible person stays in such a space, the greater chance of transmission.
 Airborne transmission is complex, and hard to demonstrate unequivocally but the Wells-Riley model can be used to make simple estimates of infection probability.

 Some airborne diseases can affect non-humans.
 For example, Newcastle disease is an avian disease that affects many types of domestic poultry worldwide that is airborne.

 It has been suggested that airborne transmission should be classified as being either obligate, preferential, or opportunistic, although there is limited research that show the importance of each of these categories.
 Obligate airborne infections spread only through aerosols; the most common example of this category is tuberculosis.
 Preferential airborne infections, such as chicken pox, can be obtained through different routes, but mainly by aerosols.
 Opportunistic airborne infections such as influenza typically transmit through other routes; however, under favourable conditions, aerosol transmission can occur.